SaranPrabhu07/Agent-code-review/README.md

 ---

 ## 🚀 The Core Idea: "Shift-Left" Security
 In DevOps, "Shift-Left" means moving testing and security to the earliest possible stage.
-This tool prevents "oops" commits by analyzing your **Git Staged Changes** and blocking the commit if it detects security risks or logic bugs.
+This tool prevents "oops" commits by analyzing your **Git Staged Changes** and blocking the commit if it detects security risks or logic bugs.!